Cyfrin/codehawks-docs/src/routes/rewards-and-judging/+page.md

 ## QA / Gas / Informational

 As of August 18th, 2023, CodeHawks no longer accepts gas/qa/informational findings.
+We are workshoping a new model for gas competitions.
+Stay tuned!

 ## Selected Finding